ahmetmikailbayindir/My-Portfolio/portfolio-projects/01-linux-scripting-labs/README.md

 ## 📚 What I Learned

+These scripts taught me the fundamentals of Linux automation:

-- Writing clean, maintainable Bash scripts
+- **Writing maintainable Bash scripts** - I learned that clear variable names and comments make scripts easier to debug later
-- Input validation and error handling
-- Nested flow control structures (if/else, while, for)
-- File permissions and execution in Linux
-- Best practices for script documentation
+- **Input validation is critical** - Users will always enter unexpected data, so I built robust error handling into every script
+- **Flow control mastery** - Nested if/else and while loops became second nature through these exercises
+- **Linux permissions** - Understanding chmod and execution permissions was essential for making scripts work
+- **Documentation matters** - Well-documented scripts are easier to maintain and share with others

+### Why This Matters

+At **Kelesoglu IT** (2017-2019), I did a lot of repetitive tasks manually - resetting passwords, checking disk space, creating user accounts.
+These Bash scripting skills would have saved me hours every week.
+Now I understand how to automate those tasks properly.

+The calculator script's division-by-zero handling taught me an important lesson: **never trust user input**.
+This mindset carried over to my work at **OISO**, where I always validated form inputs to prevent errors.

 ## 📸 Screenshots

 Each project folder contains screenshots demonstrating the script in action.

-## 👤 Author
+## 👤 About This Project

-**Your Name**
+**Created by**: Ahmet Mikail Bayindir
-Computer Systems Technician - Networking
+**Program**: Computer Systems Technician - Networking **Institution**: Algonquin College
-Algonquin College
+**Course**: CST8245 - Linux Scripting

+### What I Built

+I created three Bash scripts that solve real-world problems:
+1. **Parity Counter** - Analyzes number patterns (useful for data validation)
+2. **Number Guessing Game** - Interactive program demonstrating user feedback loops
+3. **Calculator** - Practical tool with proper error handling

+These aren't just academic exercises - they're building blocks for automation scripts I'll use throughout my IT career.

 ## 📄 License